 For this episode, let’s talk about slide 1, starting with ‘Sales goal and business objective.’

-Goals refers to the revenue or growth goal of a company.
+Goals refer to the revenue or growth goal of a company.
 Well, if you work in a big company and support a product division, it can also be the sales goal of a product division.
 It’s important to make the connection between marketing and business objective.
 Even if the link may be somewhat indirect, it’s critical to show that you understand the sales goals and business objectives.

 Example sales goal: reach 30% Market Segment Share or growth rate in 2017 or achieve $10M in revenue

 Basically, business objective refers to what your company will do to solve or enable your customers.

 - Empower our customers to make superior decisions by resolving [their specific pain points] or by using a wide of array of [your solutions, products or services]

 So, Marketing objective is “What”: What do you want to accomplish with your marketing efforts to support business goals?
 This should tie back to your sales goals and business objectives.

 Here are some examples:

 - Build brand awareness as a trusted, professional provider for your company’s technologies and services

 - Drive demand through lead generation & nurturing in [specific] industries or verticals